gitenter/gitenter/doc/requirements/SyRS.md

     - In review.
     - Approval.
     - Expired.
-- [SyRS-0065]{SyRS-0061,SyRS-0063,SyRS-0064} For documents in status of approval or expired, (1) a global version and (2) date of issues shall be provided.
-Note: even if there is a newly approved version of the whole document set, one particular document may not be actually included, so it should be in status draft.
+- [SyRS-0065]{SyRS-0061,SyRS-0063,SyRS-0064} For documents in status of approval or expired, (1) a version based on the corresponding review meeting, and (2) date of issues shall be provided.
+    - A version based on the associated review meeting corresponds to a global version, but only part of the documents are included in the review activity.
+Even if there is an approval reviewing of that particular commit, one particular document may not be actually included, so it should be in status draft.
 - [SyRS-0066]{SyRS-0064} For documents in status of approval or expired, the reviewer(s) and the pertinent manager(s) show be marked with it.
     - Reviewer(s) is per-document.
     - Pertinent manager(s) is per-reviewing activity.
+- [SyRS-0068]{SyRS-0064} All documents in draft or in reviewer status shall be linked to its newest approval version.
+    - The newest approval version of a particular document may be order then the last approval reviewing (even if it has been modified), as it may not be included in that reviewing.

 Requirement analysis: